 • reviewing on a regular basis all aspects of the supply chain based on the supply chain mapping

 • conducting supplier audits or assessments, which have a greater degree of focus on slavery and human trafficking where general risks are identified; and

 • invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship

-Sync is committed to enhancing existing measures, and introducing new measures to assess and manage the risk of activity carried out across its supply chain.
-This will form part of our supply chain vetting process, and will take key risk areas in to account, including those associated with:
+GBM is committed to enhancing existing measures, and introducing new / enhancing existing measures to assess and manage the risk of activity carried out across its supply chain.
+This forms part of our supply chain vetting process, and will take key risk areas in to account, including those associated with:

 • Business partnerships

 Inline with its commitments to enhancing its practices, and understanding of risk, GBM has made funding available to its staff for Risk Management training, operating against the principals of ISO 31000 (Enterprise Risk Management).
 GBM will continue working towards a more robust system.